zainridzuan/IEEE_CIS_fraud_detection/README.md

 **3. Open `detection_model.ipynb` and run all cells.** A full top-to-bottom run takes approximately 15–20 minutes on a modern laptop, dominated by the 50-trial Optuna hyperparameter search.

-## Key sections to look at

-If you only have a few minutes:

-- **Opening cell** — problem framing and headline result
-- **Findings cells** — each modelling iteration closes with a short *Findings* cell summarising what changed and why; these are the analytical core of the notebook
-- **Final Kaggle findings** — closing discussion of the local validation → local test → Kaggle private calibration story and the roughly 3pp HPO selection-bias gap quantified directly

 ## What's next

 This notebook documents one complete modelling iteration.
-Natural next directions:
+Some next steps as to how I can improve this model are:

 - UID-style aggregation features (constructing actor-level behavioural baselines from probable user identifiers)
 - Threshold / precision-recall analysis for production operating-point selection